 The 16 Baumann skin types

-Developed by Dr. Leslie Baumann in 2004, the Bauman skin type system categorizes skin into 16 unique types.
-The system establishes 4 parameters used to evaluate skin types:
+Developed by Dr. Leslie Baumann in 2004, the Baumann Skin Type Indicator categorizes skin as having 16 unique types.
+The system establishes four parameters to evaluate skin types:

 How to Care for Your Skin Type